RavalikaKarnati/SystemVerilog/README.md

  **DESIGN:**
 _GUIDELINES FOR DESIGN:_
 1. Ideally, we have to write Verilog/SystemVerilog code whose behavior remains consistent, regardless of the simulation order
+2. Only use blocking assignments for combinational logic.

 **TESTBENCH:**
 _GUIDELINES FOR TESTBENCHES:_